 - Add to Cart- The PWA user can click on the Add To Cart button to add the product to the cart for checkout.

-- Buy Now- The customer can click on Buy Now Button in order to directly move to the checkout.
+- Buy Now- The customer can click on Buy Now Button to directly move to the checkout.

-- Choose Options- If the product has multiple options associated with it app user can select them and add the product to the cart.
+- Choose Options- If the product has multiple options associated with it app user can select them then add the product to the cart.

-- Details- However here the product complete details are also mentioned.
-In this page for the app user to refer to before purchase.
+- Details- However here is the product complete details.
+This page is for the app user to refer to before purchase.

 Cart And Checkout

-The Product added to the cart is to be seen by clicking on the Cart button present on the homepage.
+The Product added to the cart will see by clicking on the Cart button present on the homepage.

 Moreover, the cart here is just similar to the shopping trolley which is present in the physical store.